-- 1. Judges and flagmen for State/Province rodeos shall be chosen with regard to their integrity, ability and availability. - 2.
-Judges and flagmen may officiate an event at a qualifying state/ province rodeo in which a member of their immediate family or household is contesting. - 3.
-All judges will meet with Arena Directors before the rodeo and discuss their respective events, and judging procedure. - 4.
-Queen Judges will meet with the Queen Chairman. - 5.
-Judges must read and be knowledgeable of the NHSRA rule book before judges' meeting with Arena Directors and officials. - 6.
-Any problems or infractions not covered by the NHSRA Rule Book will be referred to current PRCA Articles of Incorporation, By-Laws and Rules, provided their rules cover the event in question. - 7.
-No barrier judge, field flag judge, or riding judge may be changed during the course of a go-round, except in the case of sickness or incompetence and then by the request of an Association official in agreement with rodeo committee. - 8.
-Judges must check all equipment two (2) hours prior to the first Rodeo performance in his respective arena. - 9.
-Judges must be present and supervise drawing of stock and changing of positions. - 10.
-Judges must remain available at all times. - 11.
-Executive Committee and Judges will meet and discuss problems encountered during any event. - 12.
-Judges must remain available to the rodeo office until the rodeo secretary has made a final check of the rodeo books.
+- Judges and flagmen for State/Province rodeos shall be chosen with regard to their integrity, ability and availability. - Judges and flagmen may officiate an event at a qualifying state/ province rodeo in which a member of their immediate family or household is contesting. - 3.
+All judges will meet with Arena Directors before the rodeo and discuss their respective events, and judging procedure.

-- 13. The decision of any judges, flagmen or timers will be final, and no protest by contestant will be permitted, except first through the contestant event director; or a National Director or Arena Director.
+- 4. Queen Judges will meet with the Queen Chairman. - Judges must read and be knowledgeable of the NHSRA rule book before judges' meeting with Arena Directors and officials. - Any problems or infractions not covered by the NHSRA Rule Book will be referred to current PRCA Articles of Incorporation, By-Laws and Rules, provided their rules cover the event in question. - No barrier judge, field flag judge, or riding judge may be changed during the course of a go-round, except in the case of sickness or incompetence and then by the request of an Association official in agreement with rodeo committee. - 8.
+Judges must check all equipment two (2) hours prior to the first Rodeo performance in his respective arena. - Judges must be present and supervise drawing of stock and changing of positions. - 10.
+Judges must remain available at all times. - Executive Committee and Judges will meet and discuss problems encountered during any event. - 12.
+Judges must remain available to the rodeo office until the rodeo secretary has made a final check of the rodeo books. - 13.
+The decision of any judges, flagmen or timers will be final, and no protest by contestant will be permitted, except first through the contestant event director, or a National Director or Arena Director.
 Such protest shall be made before the end of the performance or slack in which the question arose.
 If the National Director or Arena Director determines that the protest is based upon a possible misinterpretation of an event rule, the National Director or Arena Director shall, at the first convenient opportunity, describe the protest and the interpretation of the rule upon which it is based to the judge.
 If the judge agrees that an erroneous ruling was made and that the error is correctable, then the judge shall modify the ruling accordingly.
 Otherwise, the decision shall stand. - 14.
 A judge shall conduct himself in a manner fitting and proper to one afforded the honor of officiating at any NHSRA approved contest. - 15.
 Any misconduct on the part of the judge at any NHSRA approved rodeo, such as drinking immediately prior to or during the contest, or use of abusive language, showing obvious favoritism to, or discrimination against, either an individual or a horse performing in the contest, or any misconduct unbecoming to one in his position, will make him subject to a complete and impartial hearing of the cause of the complaint before the appropriate committee. - 16.
-No riding judge is to judge over two rodeos in succession for the same stock contractor. - 17.
-If one judge is injured and cannot score a ride, the other judge's score will be used as other score.
+If one judge is injured and cannot score a ride, the other judge's score will be used as other score. - 17 It shall be the judge's responsibility to see that contestant competes on the stock drawn for them.
+In the event of a mistake, stock drawn for must be run during that performance and only that time or score taken.